themustafaomar/jsvectormap/README.md

 ## Contributions
 Your contributions always **welcome**
-Note: please don't update the build files when sending pull requests, modifications should be committed within src/js/*.
+1) please don't update the build files when sending pull requests, modifications should be committed within src/js/*.

 ## Notes
 If you're good at React or Angular and you want to make a wrapper component<br>